MyThemeShopTeam/WP-Review/readme.txt

 == Changelog ==

 = v5.2.4 (Jul 12, 2019) =
-* Fixed notice is not dismissed permanently
+* Fixed an issue with the notice not getting dismissed.
+Should not happen anymore.
+Closed and it shouldn't show anymore.

 = v5.2.3 (Jul 12, 2019) =
 * Remove unused code